TheoRybarczyk/bigdata_project/README.md

 # PROJECT: BIG DATA WEATHER
-This project aims at displaying meteo data streamed through a datapipeline.
-The chosen data is hourly weather measurements from Haute Garonne during year 2023.
-Kafka is to be used for streaming data to Spark (Pyspark in that case).
-As the amount of data is limited, HDFS will not be configured and Influx DB will store data, requested for vizualisation on Grafana.
+This project aims at displaying weather data streamed through a data pipeline.
+The chosen data are hourly weather measurements from France, Haute Garonne, for the year 2023.
+Kafka is to used to stream data to a PySpark application.
+As the amount of data is limited, an Influx database will store the processed data, used for visualisation by a Grafana application.

 _Authors: Grégory Bimbault, Théo Rybarczyk_